Thursday, June 12 at 9:45 am

 Mining Data to Promote Energy Affordability

-Energy efficiency helps customers lower bills, but how do we ensure upgrades reach those who need it most?
+Energy efficiency helps customers lower bills, but how do we ensure upgrades reach those who need them most?
 This session will explore how energy efficiency programs can serve as energy affordability programs by leveraging data, engaging with customers most in need, and designing programs that can better serve these customers.
 This session will feature a discussion of innovative program design and how states are retooling their programs to better identify and serve customers with the highest need.

 Bahareh van Boekhold, Senior Managing Consultant, ILLUME Advising